Exiting Employee Presentation 2020-21 School Year

 Long Term Care insurance ends the last day worked.
 However, you are eligible to continue your coverage at the same monthly rate you were paying as an active employee.
 The District’s Business Services Department will provide to you a Continuation Request Form from UNUM, the District’s Long Term Care insurance provider.
 You will have 31 days after your coverage end date to request continuation of your Long Term Care insurance to UNUM.

 Section 125 Flexible Spending Accounts (FSA) include Medical, Limited and Dependent Care.
 If you have a balance in your FSA Account(s), you may continue to file claims for reimbursement from those accounts, but only for covered expenses incurred through the last day of the month in which your employment ends.
 Any unused funds are forfeited.
 All claims for payment of those expenses must be submitted within 90 days after the end of the month in which your employment ends.
-For example, if your last day worked is May 31, 2019, you may file claims for reimbursement for covered expenses incurred through May 31, 2019 and you must submit your reimbursement request by August 20, 2019.
+For example, if your last day worked was May 28, 2021, you may file claims for reimbursement for covered expenses incurred through May 28, 2021 and you must submit your reimbursement request by August 29, 2021.

 Unused Paid Days/Time Off(PDO/PTO)